 Once the bottom was full I added plants and filled the gaps with more dirt.

-Provide Pansies with plenty of sun and shade so they continue blooming and offer a good feed over the winter months.
+Provide each plant with plenty of sun and shade so they continue blooming and offer a good feed over the winter months.
 This is easy to do with the following recommendations.

 - Keep soil moist and do not over water.